yairm210/Unciv/Mods.md

 Add the images to `/Images/WonderImages/`.
 They need to be named according to the name field in `Buildings.json`, so for example "Temple of Artemis.png" or "Stonehenge.png"

+Remember, to be compatible with mobile devices, a fresh atlas needs to be generated including these.

+### Adding Leader Portraits

+The base game comes without Leader Portraits, but is able to display them in greetings, Civilopedia, diplomacy screens, or the nation picker.
+A mod can supply these, by adding their images to `/Images/LeaderIcons/`.
+The file name must correspond exactly with the leader name of a nation as defined in Nations.json, or they will be ignored.

+These work best if they are square, between 100x100 and 256x256 pixels, and include some transparent border within that area.

 ## Getting your mod out there